What happened that day?

 1940 100,000 welcome home HMS Achilles crew

-The Battle of the River Plate in December 1939 was the Allies' first naval victory of the Second World War.
-The involvement of the cruiser HMS Achilles, which was largely manned by New Zealanders, was greeted with great jubilation back in New Zealand.
+The Battle of the River Plate in December 1939 was the Allies’ first naval victory of the Second World War.
+The involvement of the cruiser HMS Achilles, which was largely manned by New Zealanders, was greeted with jubilation back in New Zealand.

-Image: return of the HMS Achilles
+Image: return of HMS Achilles

 First step in creation of Fiordland National Park